Flexor Tendon Injuries

 Non-surgical

 Flexor Tendons that have been strained may benefit from conservative treatment.
-Rest, anti-inflammatory medications and hand physiotherapy may be all that is necessary.
+Rest, anti-inflammatory medications, and hand physiotherapy may be all necessary.
 However, most Flexor Tendon Injuries will require surgery.
-In the case of an open injury to the hand, first aid should be administered right away to stop bleeding and clean the wound.
+In the case of an open injury to the hand, first aid should be administered immediately to stop bleeding and clean the wound.
 The hand may be placed in a protective splint until surgical repair is performed.

 Surgical

-Delaying surgical intervention more than two weeks can have long lasting consequences.
+Delaying surgical intervention for more than two weeks can have long-lasting consequences.
 Surgery usually takes place 7 – 10 days after injury but may be scheduled sooner if blood flow is compromised.
 The severity and scope of injury will determine the exact surgical procedure indicated.
-In general the two ends of the severed tendon are sutured back together.
-Post-operatively the hand will be placed in a special brace or splint to reduce tension on the tendon and protect the repair.
-While a full return to normal function is unlikely, hand therapy is vital to optimize dexterity of the affected digit.
+Generally, the severed tendon’s two ends are sutured back together.
+Post-operatively, the hand will be placed in a special brace or splint to reduce tension on the tendon and protect the repair.
+While a full return to normal function is unlikely, hand therapy is vital to optimize the dexterity of the affected digit.

 Dr. Knight is one of the premier hand surgeons in Dallas.
 We invite you to visit him at our Southlake office or Dallas office today.